focus000/obsidian/Zettelkasten/Zero Knowledge proof.md

 cons:
 - not known as [[#zk-SNARK: Zero-Knowledge Succinct Non-Interactive Argument of Knowledge|zk-SNARK]]
 - not has big community and ecosystem
+- not campatble

 ---
 # References